-For prospective buyers of digital occupational health solutions, a new Verdantix report provides advice on where to start.
+For prospective buyers of digital occupational health solutions, a new report by Independent Research Firm, Verdantix, provides advice on where to start.

 It’s no secret that businesses everywhere are investing in the digital transformation of their occupational health (OH) processes.
 Swapping out spreadsheets for specialized software, OH leaders are looking for solutions that can help them leverage data to make their organizations better – and healthier – places to work.
 A key part of their challenge, however, involves deciding which OH platform is the best match for their business.
 With dozens of vendors serving the market, how can companies ensure the product they choose is best suited to help achieve their specific objectives?

 There are certainly multiple answers to that question, but one great resource where many EHS professionals start is the OH Buyer’s Guide by Verdantix.
 The latest version, published in January 2023, provides a deep-dive analysis of nearly a dozen occupational health software vendors, including Cority.
 Here’s a quick look at the key contents of this report and what its authors suggest executives and EHS leaders keep in mind when purchasing an OH system.

 An independent research firm based in the United Kingdom, Verdantix, is known for its research on EHS, ESG and Sustainability, Climate and Operational Risk, Smart Buildings, and other areas of digital technology Its Buyer’s Guide: Occupational Health Software (2022), was produced by Bill Pennington, Vice President of Research, EHS and Risk Management, in collaboration with two Verdantix analysts, Rain Chiang and Zain Idris.